telerik/blazor-docs/knowledge-base/drawer-sync-selected-item.md

 ## Description
-I'm using the drawer component for navigation purposes.
+I'm using the Drawer component for navigation purposes.

 A click on a drawer item calls the sub page as intended.